w3f/Grants-Program/docs/faq.md

 ### How do I apply if I want to keep information private?

   For special cases that do not fit the regular grants structure, we provide [a form](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
 You can provide all application data by submitting this form, or submit the form with a reference to a pull request with data you are willing to make public.

+  Our [application template](https://github.com/w3f/Grants-Program/blob/e03a3e760846bfaf44352cb17a6763ff0fcf1a94/.github/pull_request_template.md?plain=1#L21) also offers the possibility to make the application public, but to keep its discussion private.

 ## 🥳 After Approval